fug1t1ve/fug1t1ve.github.io/docs/_posts/2023-06-16-Blustealer.md

 On decompressing the Gzip data, another DLL file is revealed.
 On analysing it using PEstudio, it is revealed that it also utilises the SmartAssembly .NET obfuscator.
 It also reveals that it had a name 'Cruiser.dll' and that it was compiled on April 10th 2023.
 ![](https://i.imgur.com/NOxeDiY.png)

 Repeating the same steps with de4dot gives us the deobfuscated binary.
-On deompiling, it reveals a namespace 'Munoz', which has a class 'Himentater'.
-If you recall from last section that int the `s6` method it takes the returned value of the `Xe` method of type 'Munoz.Himentater'.
+Upon decompiling, it reveals a namespace 'Munoz' that contains a class named 'Himentater'.
+If you recall from the last section, in the 's6' method, it takes the returned value of the 'Xe' method, which is of type 'Munoz.Himentater'.
 [click-here](#Munoz_Himentater)

 ![](https://i.imgur.com/eGDNMp0.png)

-The `s6` uses a method 'CasualitySource' with the string_0 and string_1.
-On analysing the `CasualitySouce` method, it reveals that it converts hex given to its raw ASCII format using `smethod_1`.
+The `s6` uses a method `CasualitySource` with the string_0 and string_1.
+On analysing the `CasualitySouce` method, it reveals that it converts hex string to its raw ASCII format using `smethod_1`.
 Based on this string_0 is "PrVE" and string_1 is "lth".
 ![](https://i.imgur.com/hwYyx9m.png)

 ![](https://i.imgur.com/NagDL44.png)